 Facing a power quality issue?
 Get yourself an Active Harmonic Filter and reduce harmonic pollution during electrical installation.
 Using an active harmonic filter ensures that the current is "clean".
 An active harmonic filter requires a stable external power source to inject phase opposite current harmonics to downstream loads.
-Dependent on the stability of the connected external power source, its efficiency will vary.
+Depending on the stability of the connected external power source, its efficiency will vary.

 Technically speaking, when the current waveform deviates from the sinewave shape, it is said to contain "harmonics."
 Is that a good or bad sign?
 Apparently, harmonics is a bad sign because harmonic frequencies in the power grid cause power quality issues.
-Why does harmonics occur?
+Why do harmonics occur?
 Leading inverter battery manufacturers and suppliers from Nantech Power Systems Pvt Ltd, Chennai, point out two things:

 Blame 1: Non-linear loads

 Power distribution circuits use non-linear devices that create non-linear currents and cause voltage distortions.
 Some common examples are: